Functions and Powers of the EOC

 Combat systemic discrimination from the policy and structural perspectives and through the conduct of formal investigation.

-Advise government and the community of equal opportunity contraventions.
+Advise the Government and the community of equal opportunity contraventions.

 Building Networks and Image Building